 What processes have you found to increase efficiency with Agile?
 Let us know in the comments.

 Paul Gambill is project manager at Deloitte Digital.
-He also maintains his own personal blog, Medium, where you can follow more of his thoughts on project management and productivity.
+He also maintains his own personal blog, where you can find more of his thoughts on project management and productivity.